space-ros/simulation/docs/robots/robonaut2.md

   - The simple environment is available in the `./assets/Robots/Robonaut2/Robonaut2UpperBody.usd`.
   - The Robonaut 2 in Simple Chess Environment is available in the `./assets/Scenes/Robonaut2Manipulation.usd`.

+### Required extensions

+  - ROS2 Bridge - To communicate with the Robonaut 2 using ROS2.

 ### Action Graphs

 The Robonaut 2 has the following action graphs: